vidh2000/MSci_Schwarzschild_Causets/job_submission/README.md

 Other things are "old", before the proper job submission scripts were written which submit 1 job per mass.

+## Useful Commands

+- `qstat` : gives you status of your submitted files

 ## Requirements

 Requires miniconda and boost.
 The latter works with version 1.80.0, available as <https://boostorg.jfrog.io/artifactory/main/release/1.80.0/source/boost_1_80_0.tar.gz/download>.
 No idea for the other versions.
 These have to be installed as: